kolibreath/Notes/Android/MuseRunner developement.md

 # Playback
-the implemetion of Playback, LocalPlayback, is able to get playback state such as IDLE BUFFERING PAUSED and NONE the states which are retrieved from the exoplayer in LocalPlayback
+the implemetion of Playback, LocalPlayback, is able to get playback state such as IDLE BUFFERING PAUSED and NONE the states which are retrieved from the exoplayer in LocalPlayback.

+## updatePlaybackState(String error);

 # PlaybackStateCompat